-A Victorian Gentlewoman in the Far West: The Reminiscences of Mary Hallock Foote (posthumous 1972) is Foote's memoir of her travels and life as wife, mother, author, and illustrator, raised with the values and morals of the genteel upper class of the east, confronted with the frontier and pioneering spirit of the American West.
-In it she also tells of her aunt Sarah H. Hallock, anti-slavery and women's rights activist, who often had many influential visitors to the Foote residence when she was young.
-Mary herself did not mature to fully embrace such movements as women's suffrage, as suggested in a letter she wrote Susan B. Stockham M.D. on 15 August 1887, that she merely wanted her works to be considered at face value, not marketed specifically as "woman's work".
+A Victorian Gentlewoman in the Far West: The Reminiscences of Mary Hallock Foote (posthumous, 1972) is Foote's memoir of her travels and life as wife, mother, author, and illustrator, raised with the values and morals of the genteel upper class of the American East Coast, confronted with the frontier and pioneering spirit of the American West.
+In it she also tells of her aunt Sarah H. Hallock, anti-slavery and women's rights activist, who often had many influential visitors to the Hallock family residence when Mary was young.
+Mary herself did not mature to fully embrace such movements as women's suffrage, as suggested in a letter she wrote Susan B. Stockham M.D. on 15 August, 1887, but that she merely wanted her works to be considered at face value, not marketed specifically as "woman's work".

-Canyon House was their residence for the next twelve years and Mary quickly set up her desk to continue her writing and illustration.
-She soon developed her gift of portraying authentic depictions of community life in the mining camps, gleaning material from her husband and his team who were designing irrigation systems in the Boise valley.
-Adding an element of romance, her characters also deal with the hardships and challenges of settling in a sometimes harsh and isolating world.
-John Bodewin's Testimony (1886) was followed by The Last Assembly Ball (1889) but it was not until The Chosen Valley (1892) that she was fully recognized as a successful author back east.
+Adding an element of romance, Mary's characters, not unlike her own experience, also deal with the hardships and challenges of settling in a sometimes harsh and isolating world.
+John Bodewin's Testimony (1886) was followed by The Last Assembly Ball (1889) but it was not until The Chosen Valley (1892) that she was fully recognized as a successful author back East.
 In Exile and Other Stories (1894) was followed by her admittedly pot-boiler Coeur d'Alene (1894).
-The Foote's suffered some lean years whilst Arthur continued to seek long-term employment, and Mary's royalties were the only thing sustaining them for a while.
-In 1896 they moved to Grass Valley, California, which Foote's semi-autobiographical The Valley Road (1915) is based on.
+The Foote's suffered some lean years whilst Arthur continued to seek long-term employment; Mary's royalties were the only thing sustaining them for a while.
+In 1896 they moved to Grass Valley, Nevada County, California, which Foote's semi-autobiographical The Valley Road (1915) is based on.

-Arthur finally settled with North Star gold mining company and Mary continued to write.
+Near Grass Valley, Arthur, now Superintendant of the North Star Gold Mine, commissioned the building of their new 10,000 square foot home, North Star House or Foote Mansion, also made of massive wood and stone.
+In their home shaded by large Ponderosa pines, Mary continued to write.
+The Foote home became a bustling social destination and Mary was active in many community social projects.
 The Prodigal (1900) was followed by A Touch of Sun and other Stories (1903).
-Her daughter Agnes died in 1904, sending Mary into a long period of grief, emerging with the publication of her historical romance about the American Revolution, The Royal Americans (1910).
-A Picked Company (1912) is set in the 1840s.
-In honour of the memory of her daughter Agnes she wrote The Ground Swell (1919).
+The Foote's daughter Agnes died in 1904, sending Mary into a long period of grief.
+She emerged from her troubles with the publication of her historical romance about the American Revolution, The Royal Americans (1910).
+Her novel A Picked Company (1912) is set in the 1840s.
+The Valley Road was published in 1915.
+In honour of the memory of her daughter Agnes, Mary wrote The Ground Swell (1919).

 In 1932 the Foote’s moved to Hingham, Massachusetts, to live with their daughter Betty.
-Mary Anna Hallock Foote died on 25 June 1938 in Hingham, Massachusetts.
+Arthur died two years later.
+At age 91, Mary Anna Hallock Foote died on 25 June, 1938, in Hingham, Massachusetts.